lao8n/leet_algos/data_structures/map/map.md

 **Map**

-Definition = map is a data structure with keys and values for O(1) insertion and lookup.
+Definition = a map is a data structure with keys and values for O(1) insertion and lookup.
 Most common example uses hashing function to map from unique key to an index in an array.

 Time complexity = O(n) creation, although O(1) lookup